rahul26goyal/python-setuptools/README.md

 # python-setuptools
 Example Project for Learning Building and Distributing Python Packages.

-# Name of the packge craeted by setup.py is rahulg
+- Name of the packge craeted by setup.py is `rahulg`

-#To install this packeg for local use
+- To install this packeg for local testing:

-`pip install .`
+* `pip install .`
-#To test
+* open python shell.

 ```
 (venv) ➜  python-setuptools git:(master) ✗ python
 Python 2.7.16 (default, Dec  3 2019, 07:02:07)